ArthusLiang/ash/_data/docs/Get Start.md

-title: Get Start
+Title: Get Start
-desc: Ash is a small and feature-rich javascript library.
+Desc: Ash is a small and feature-rich javascript library.
 It helps to improve the interaction of animation in HTML5 website or apps.
-navIndex: 1
+SortIndex: 1
-IsIndex: true
 ---
 Ash is a small and feature-rich javascript library.
 It helps to improve the interaction of animation in HTML5 website or apps.
 With Ash, you can control different animation in one time-axis easily.
 The most exciting thing is that you can write your own plug-in for Ash, this will enable you to implement much more fantastical effect.